thushini21/thushini21/README.md

 ### 🌟 About Me

-I'm a passionate and motivated software development student, currently studying at the **Institute of Java & Software Engineering (IJSE)**.
+I'm a passionate and motivated software development student, currently studying at the **Institute of  Software Engineering (IJSE)**.
 I love learning new technologies and building useful, beautiful applications.

 ---